speckdavid/shakey2016/Readme.md

 ### 2.4 Save the Scenario

 Once you set all locations you can save them by pressing the Save button.
-If everything is set up you can press the Done! button and the shakey_quickstart closes.
+If everything is set up you can press the Done! button and the shakey_quickstart window closes.

 <br>